Policies, Guidelines, and Recommendations

 Eligibility to Submit Proposal for External Support

 In order to ensure that research is conducted by those who have the requisite training and education, as well as an appropriate relationship with the University, the University generally will only support proposals for projects that are already in progress when the PI holds an appointment by the University as an assistant professor, associate professor, professor, and/or distinguished professor, or is a full-time staff member of the University.
 Other members of the University community must obtain an exemption to University policy in order to serve as a PI.
-Exemptions require the special approval of the Provost, Vice Provost for Research and Strategic Initiatives, and the Dean of the relevant school.
+Exemptions require the special approval of the Provost, Vice Provost, and the Dean of the relevant school.

 To facilitate the exemption review and approval process, the proposed PI must submit a photocopy of the AUTHORIZATION FOR EXTERNAL FUNDING FORM, the abstract, his/her curriculum vitae (CV), and a completed PRINCIPAL INVESTIGATOR ELIGIBILITY FORM, signed by the proposed PI's department chairperson.